-During fiscal 2013, the audit committee was composed of Mr. Jones (chairman of the committee), Mr. Krishnamurthy (until August 2013), Mr. Gerhard H. Parker, Ms. Abrams and Mr. Jensen (starting June 2013).
-The audit committee met eight times in fiscal 2013.
-Our board of directors has determined that the audit committee members meet the financial literacy requirements under applicable NASDAQ rules and that Mr. Jones qualifies as an audit committee financial expert under applicable SEC rules.
+During fiscal 2015, the audit committee was composed of, Mr. Jones (chairman of the committee until May 2015) Ms. Abrams, Mr. Jensen (chairman of the committee starting May 2015) and Mr. Richardson.
+The audit committee met 14 times in fiscal 2015.
+Our board of directors has determined that the audit committee members meet the financial literacy requirements under applicable NASDAQ rules and that Mr. Jones and Mr. Jensen qualify as audit committee financial experts under applicable SEC rules.